JonTuck/GitHubWorkFlow/ideas/assessment_ideas.md

 - What is work flow and how is it used on a web project:

 	- Version control systems

+**For higher marks you may also want to look into the below workflow tools that have not been covered yet ***

 	- CSS Pre-processors such as SASS
-	- Look into task management tools such as grunt and gulp
+	- Look into task management tools such as grunt , what are they and why are they used

-- Responsive site performance consideration
+- Responsive site performance consideration *

 #Method